cloudbees-days/cloudbees-field-workshops/labs/rolloutSetup/rolloutSetup.md

 ### Create Rollout Feature Flags

-* The `flags.js` file defines the feature flags that an application uses.
-It also calls a `setup` function to establish a connection with the Rollout dashboard and allow for future, remote configuration
+* The `flags.js` file imports the relevant Rollout SDK and defines the feature flags that an application will use.
+It then calls a `setup` function to establish a connection with the Rollout dashboard.
+It's from this dashboard interface that will allow for remote configuration in future labs.

 1. Ensure you are on the `development` branch at the root of the microblog-frontend repository.
 2. Navigate to `src\utils\flags.js` by firstclicking the `src` folder, followed by the `utils` folder, and then the `flag.js` file.